bfleal/rest-api/README.md

    sudo service mongod restart
    ```

- - __Begin__ using MongoDB:
-   Start a mongo shell on the same host machine as the mongod.
+ - Start a mongo __shell__ on the same host machine as the mongod.
 Use the --host command line option to specify the localhost address (in this case 127.0.0.1) and port that the mongod listens on.
    ```
    mongo --host 127.0.0.1:27017
    ```